nathanrooy/rpi-urban-mobility-tracker/README.md

 ``` sh
 umt -camera
 ```
 To run the tracker on an image sequence, append the `-imageseq` flag followed by a path to the images.
 Included in this repo are the first 300 frames from the MOT (<a target="_blank" href="https://motchallenge.net/">Multiple Object Tracking Benchmark</a>) Challenge <a target="_blank" href="https://motchallenge.net/vis/PETS09-S2L1">PETS09-S2L1</a> video.
+To use them, simply download/clone this repo and cd into the main directory.
 ```sh
 umt -imageseq data/images/PETS09-S2L1/
 ```